 The section of the website regarding age makes reference to DC’s “official” timeline of Batman’s history and how it differs from mine.
 This is long overdue, but here is DC’s MODERN AGE timeline.
 (Building this DC timeline is an interesting endeavor as well since, like my chronology, it must also be created or fabricated.
 As I’ve always stated, there really can be no definitive history that can be taken as gospel, especially since any chronology must constantly shift to meet the never-aging lineaments attributed to these fictional characters.
 Thus, the complicated historiography of—or multiplication of chimeras in relation to—Batman continues on.)

+So really, we shouldn’t think of The Real Batman Chronology Project as expanding DC’s “official” timeline.
+It’s actually a case of DC needlessly shrinking their own.
 When I constructed my timeline, I did so moving forward, building what seemed like a correct chronological listing of stories, and then reading them page after page, ordering them along the way.
 To create a timeline that DC seems to utilize, we almost have to work backward.
-The clues with which to determine DC’s version?
+The persuasive bits of evidence with which to determine DC’s version?
 The latest possible references to ages (i.e. how old did DC say their characters were at the bitter end of the Modern Age) and how many “years ago” do flashbacks in the latest issues seem to imply?
 These are the final clues in the Modern Age that tell us roughly how many years the Caped Crusader has been crusading.
 Here are a few important ones (according to DC).
 Tim is 17-years-old going on 18 (Red Robin in 2011).
 Bruce is possibly nearing forty-years-old (said to be in his thirties in Batman RIP).
-Bruce met Silver St. Cloud nearly 10-years-ago (using the quasi-canonical, probably non-canon Widening Gyre by Kevin Smith as a reference since it came out in 2010-2011).
-There are many more, but these tidbits from three major 2011 story-arcs give us a pretty decent idea that Batman at the end of the Modern Age, according to DC, was around his 15th year in costume.
+Bruce met Silver St. Cloud nearly 10-years-ago (using Widening Gyre by Kevin Smith as a reference since it came out in 2010-2011 despite the fact that it is non-canon).
+There are many more, but these tidbits from three major 2011 story-arcs give us a pretty decent idea that Batman at the end of the Modern Age, according to DC, was around his 14th or 15th year in costume.
 This is a quick skeleton list, not detailed, for obvious reasons.
 I will refer to my chronological listings as BY1 for Bat Year One, BY2 for Bat Year Two, etc… Here we go.

 DC YEAR THREE: Dark Victory occurs.
 Dick Grayson debuts as Robin.
-DC Y3 is basically the end of BY5 and the first half of BY6 combined.
+The JLA debuts here.
+DC Y3 is basically the end of BY5 and most of BY6 combined.

 DC YEAR FOUR: This year comprises many Batman and Robin stories referenced from the Golden Age (think “pop-crime”).
-DC Y4 is roughly the second half of BY6 and parts of BY7.
+DC Y4 is comprised of large chunks of BY7.

-DC YEAR FIVE: This year comprises a few Batman and Robin stories referenced from the Golden Age, but mainly transitions into the Silver Age, which is basically the rest of BY7.
+DC YEAR FIVE: This year comprises Batman and Robin stories referenced from the Golden Age, but begins to transition into the Silver Age, which is basically more of BY7.
 Batman’s Black Casebooks (as gleaned from Batman #678) tell us that by “5 years into the mission” the majority of Golden Age tales have already taken place.

 DC YEAR SIX: More Batman and Robin stories referenced from the Silver Age.
-BY8 fits here.
+The remaining parts of BY7 and pretty much all of BY8 fit here.